Feral Druid Midnight Talents Guide

 Hero Talents

-WS is the more bleed/DOT focused hero tree, while DOTC is more Bite/Claw focused.
-However that doesn’t mean bleeds are neglected as DOTC, nor Bite as WS, however you will feel differences when swapping between them, including notable shifts in damage profile.
+Wildstalker (WS) is the more bleed / DOT focused hero tree, while Druid of the Claw (DOTC) is more Bite / Claw focused.
+However, that doesn’t mean bleeds are neglected as DOTC, nor Bite as WS, you will feel differences when swapping between them, including notable shifts in damage profile.

-Wildstalker puts a bit more emphasis into our base kit, but puts more emphasis on spreading Rake in AOE and multidotting to proc more Bloodseeker Vines, and using Ferocious Bite targets with Vines on them to trigger Bursting Growth.
+Wildstalker puts a bit more emphasis on our base kit, but puts more emphasis on spreading Rake in AOE and multidotting to proc more Bloodseeker Vines, and using Ferocious Bite targets with Vines on them to trigger Bursting Growth.
 There is also Implant that creates opportunities for you to choose targets to Vine, which goes nicely with Vigorous Creepers, as well as many Feral talents.
 WS also benefits active talents such as Lunar Inspiration a little bit more, which themselves can add a lot to the rotation.

 Hero Talent Choice